Linear and nonlinear stability of rate-and-state faults: Introduction

-To address the second deficiency of neglecting frictional non-linearity, in section \ref{sec:nonlin} we revisit and refine prior analyses in which solutions for self-sustaining non-linear instability are found [\emph{Rubin and Ampuero, 2005}; \emph{Viesca}, 2016a,b; \emph{Viesca}, 2023].
+To address the second deficiency of neglecting frictional non-linearity, in section \ref{sec:nonlin} we revisit and refine prior analyses in which solutions for self-sustaining non-linear instability are found [{\it Rubin and Ampuero, 2005}; {\it Viesca}, 2016a,b; {\it Viesca}, 2023].
 In contrast with the linear stability analysis, these solutions describe quasi-static acceleration towards dynamic rupture taking into account the full non-linearity of rate-and-state friction.
 A remarkable feature of these solutions is their near-independence of the loading and boundary conditions, or universality.
 We highlight one exception to this independence and differentiate between so-called ``free" and ``pinned" solutions: the former qualification applies when faults are sufficiently large that this non-linear instability can develop without encountering any locked, steadily creeping, or terminal boundaries of a fault, and the latter applies to faults that are sufficiently small to constrain the lateral extent of instability development.
-In either case, we identify a second dimensionless parameter that can, for example, be used to identify a second critical size of a fault patch or fault.
+These lengthscales can be used to identify a critical nucleation size for dynamic rupture, distinct from the critical dimension identified by linear stability analysis.